-UCheck is simple to use; click start and wait as it checks how many programs you have installed and sees if they are updated as well as checks for driver updates.
+UCheck is simple to use; click start and wait as it checks how many programs you have installed and sees if they are updated, and checks for driver updates.
 You can also download optional software that contains a list of some of the better-known programs.
 However, that's a freemium feature.
 It accurately found software we knew was out of date.

-After all, it did detect every out of date program and even suggested we download CCleaner manually.
-Similar:
+After all, it did detect every out-of-date program and even suggested we download CCleaner manually.

 The freeware version has Nag-Screens and is limited to Manual Updates, Bulk Updates, Uninstall, and Windows Updates.
 Starting at $13.00 per year, you gain access to Manual install, Bulk Install, Windows Updates, Scheduled scans, Support, Automatic Updates, Themes and more.